-- The subjects of data.
+- Subjects of data.

 The latter may include various categories of people or companies whose data will be processed.
 For example, these may be your clients or partners.

-General clauses should include the description of:
+General clauses should also include the description of:

-- Scope of data.
+- Scope of customer data.

 - Data storage description.

-- The duration of the agreement.
+- Duration of the agreement.

-- The conditions of agreement termination.
+- Conditions of agreement termination.

 2. Rights and responsibilities of stakeholders

-This element consists of:
+This part consists of: